-Scan to donate to Ir CharityExtra page
+Scan to donate to our CharityExtra page

+stmarkshospitalfoundation.org.uk

+E info@stmarkshospitalfoundation.org.uk

-stmarkshospitalfoundation.org.uk E info@stmarkshospitalfoundation.org.uk T 0208 453 2346
+T 0208 453 2346

-Registered charity number 1140930

-ΗΟΣΡΙΤΑ FOUNDATION St Mark's patients Christopher, Natalie and Dr Stephanie are pictured speaking with Foundation Chief Executive, Jason Bacon, providing moving and valuable insights into how medical advancements, driven by research, have enabled them to achieve their aspirations as a vocal coach, digital creator, and medical doctor respectively.
-66 passed away at 27 years old.
-I realise that if I was born just 50 years earlier, then things would have been very different because the much the treatment for IBD patients has evolved over time and, as a patient, the prospect that treatment could be increasingly personalised is a very exciting development; research at St Mark's is crucial for people living with bowel diseases."
-HE NATION CHRISTOPHER, ST MARK'S IBD PATIENT Research; At St Mark's, it's personal "I have been involved in research throughout my clinical career, motivated by the desire to improve the understanding of, and treatment for, complex bowel diseases for the benefit of patients.
+Research; At St Mark's, it's personal St Mark's patients Christopher, Natalie and Dr Stephanie are pictured speaking with Foundation Chief Executive, Jason Bacon, providing moving and valuable insights into how medical advancements, driven by research, have enabled them to achieve their aspirations as a vocal coach, digital creator, and medical doctor respectively.

+"St Mark's Hospital saved my life.
+If it wasn't for them, I would have passed away at 27 years old.
+I realise that if I was born just 50 years earlier, then things would have been very different because the development in treatments for Inflammatory Bowel Disease (IBD) were nowhere near as advanced as they are today.
+I have seen how much the treatment for IBD patients has evolved over time and, as a patient, the prospect that treatment could be increasingly personalised is a very exciting development; research at St Mark's is crucial for people living with bowel diseases."
+CHRISTOPHER, ST MARK'S IBD PATIENT

+Registered charity number 1140930 66 "I have been involved in research throughout my clinical career, motivated by the desire to improve the understanding of, and treatment for, complex bowel diseases for the benefit of patients.
 As a specialist hospital that treats thousands of patients with complex, and often rare, bowel conditions, St Mark's has been able to forge research collaborations with other centres of excellence, including Imperial College London, The Royal Marsden Hospital, Kings College London, The Institute of Cancer Research, and many more.
 These collaborative projects have the potential to be transformative for people living with complex bowel diseases.
 Your support means that we can continue to invest in research that is working towards a future where patients can be offered more personalised treatments, improving their experiences and outcomes."
 PROFESSOR AILSA HART, CONSULTANT GASTROENTEROLOGIST AND DEAN OF THE ST MARK'S ACADEMIC INSTITUTE

 Personalised Medicine St Mark's is a world leader in medicinal advancements including being the first to undertake large-scale trials of biologic drugs for IBD resulting in advances in the treatment and management of Crohn's.
 Building upon this legacy and, to address the shortcomings of certain biologics, Dr Aamir Saifuddin is researching precision medicine in IBD, by comprehensively exploring biomolecular markers to predict individual response to specific medications.
 This has immense potential, and the findings could be an invaluable step-change in the ability to tailor medicines to an individual.

-66 "It really feels like being 'on the edge of science' which brings its own thrill, providing a completely new perspective and angle for looking at medicine with the ultimate aim of improving care for our patients."
+"It really feels like being 'on the edge of science' which brings its own thrill, providing a completely new perspective and angle for looking at medicine with the ultimate aim of improving care for our patients."
 DR AAMIR SAIFUDDIN, IBD CLINICAL RESEARCH FELLOW